UPPMAX/programming_formalisms/DevelopmentDesign/README.md

 Once a set of objects have been identified it is common to abstract these through the process of classification, a process where we abstract a given object into its concepts, as we build out our classes some concepts that have no connection to the objects of our design.
 These classes are commonly known as utility classes.
 Once the classification and message passing have been designed our classes are generally instantiated as objects again which are the interacting entities of our software.

 The act of classification is when you take behaviour of an object and describe it as a general method that works for all objects of that type and the properties of the objects are abstracted to class properties, remember each property is should in pure OO only be accessible to the object itself that is to any one instance of a class.
-In the classification of an object sometimes it is advantageous to make a class that is a class whose purpous is to define a common interface for their subclasses and therefor can not be instanciated.
+In the classification of an object sometimes it is advantageous to make a class that is a class whose purpose is to define a common interface for their subclasses and therefor can not be instanciated.

  **The concept of message passing**